ac2ofx/ac2ofx/web.md

 ## Online version
 * URL: [https://app.ac2ofx.com/home](https://app.ac2ofx.com/home).
-* Offline version: if you prefer an offline/standalone version, see [this note](README.md).
+* Desktop version: if you prefer an offline/standalone version, see [this note](README.md).

 ## Problems?
-* Take a quick look at the [FAQ](faq.md).
-* If you still need help, please send me an email at ac2ofx@gmail.com.
+* If you have issue accessing the service, please send me an email at ac2ofx@gmail.com.

 ## To generate an OFX/QFX file
 * Use Browse… button to select a PDF file to be converted to QFX/QFX.